 Small businesses don’t have the luxury of big budgets or being haphazard in their approach to marketing.
 Being strategic and highly focused will help a small business get the most out of its marketing budget.
-Here are some tips on how to make the most of your small business marketing:
+Here are some digital marketing tips for small businesses to help you get started:

 Develop a strategy